 Introduction to Data Streams

-A data stream is a data source.
-When the data source is a website, it is called a web data stream.
-When the data source is a mobile app, it's called a mobile app data source.
-When the data stream is an iOS app, it's called an iOS app datastream.
-When the dataset is an Android app, it's called an android app datastream.
-You can add one or more data streams to your GA4 properties.
+The naming schema of these data sources are simple.
+When the data source is a website, it is called a web data stream, when the data source is a mobile app, it's called a mobile app data source, when the data stream is an iOS app, it's called an iOS app data stream, and so on.

 An improved debugging experience